witherScript/CracklePop-Recurse/README.md

 ## CracklePop Solution

-A python script that iterates, i, from 1 to 100, conditionally printing per iteration as follows:
+A python script that iterates from 1 to 100, conditionally printing per iteration as follows:

 | Number | Output     |
 |--------|------------|